 “You didn’t see her this year, either,” said Brullas softly.

-Prosatio Silban’s smile mingled joy, sorrow and resignation.
+Prosatio Silban’s expression mingled joy, sorrow and resignation.

 “Then why do you keep coming back?” asked Ramu.